European Press Prize: Special Award

-2021: Paying tribute to all brave journalists working in Belarus, represented by the Mediazona Belarus team behind "Brutalised Minsk: how Belarusian police beat protesters."

-Changes to categories

-The first edition of the Prize involved two categories that were discontinued the following year.
-The Editing Award went to Ihor Pochynok for his publications in the Ukrainian Newspaper Ekspres.
-The News Reporting Award went to Orla Borg, Carsten Ellegaard Christensen and Morten Pihl for their piece "Morten Storm", published in Jyllands-Posten.

-The Investigative Reporting Award and Special Award have since been added to the categories, as well as the Distinguished Writing Award, which was later named Distinguished Reporting Award.
-The Commentator Award was later changed to Opinion Award.

 European Cartoon Award

 In 2019, the European Cartoon Award was founded in cooperation with Studio Europa Maastricht.
 This new Award aims to promote and encourage European cartoonists, while preserving the endangered form of art and great asset to journalism.
 The winner of the first edition was the French cartoonist and illustrator Anne Derenne for her cartoon “Jenga – the earth’s sixth mass distinction.”